optimizacija/neovim-config/README.md

 ## Installation

-I will make the whole installation process more friendly in the future, but for now just follow these simple steps.
+I will make the whole installation process more friendly in the future, but for now just follow these steps.

 1. Download this repo
 ```bash